 To be considered for the Morgan Startup Grant applicants must be full-time CWRU undergraduate students (at least 12 credit hours), full-time CWRU graduate students (at least 9 credit hours or one credit hour of thesis), alumni (maximum 7 years graduated), or CWRU Faculty.

-Applicants applying to this fund are operating revenue generating businesses or will become revenue generating during the grant cycle.
+Applicants applying to this fund are operating revenue generating businesses or can demonstrate that they will become revenue generating before November 1, 2025.

 Application Timeframe